Alfresco/docs-alfresco/content-services/latest/develop/reference/cmis-ref.md

 }
 ```

-The `getObject` method is quite useful as it can be used to, in an easy way, get a CMIS object, such as a `Folder` or
+The `getObject` method is quite useful as it can be used to easily get a CMIS object, such as a `Folder` or
 a `Document`.

 There is also the `date2String` convenience method that we used to format the date, it's implemented as follows and used